rya-sge/password-manager/README.md

 From the password, a key is derived with the algorithm [pbkdf2](https://docs.rs/pbkdf2/latest/pbkdf2/#).
 The library used is pkdf2 : [https://docs.rs/pbkdf2/latest/pbkdf2/](https://docs.rs/pbkdf2/latest/pbkdf2/)

-The algorithm used is different from that for the hash of the password, because an attacker could then obtain the key of the database.
+The algorithm used is different from that for the hash of the password, because an attacker could then obtain the key from the database.

 ### Asymmetric encryption